Monetization

 A digital product is anything you can sell online that doesn’t require manufacturing, shipping, or inventory space.
 If you can make it on a device (like a phone or computer), sell it on a device, and use it on a device, it’s probably a digital product.

-Why should creators sell their own products?
+Why sell digital products?

-It helps create resilience
+It creates resilience

 You’re in control

-Selling your own product gives you that control back.
-No matter what kind of product you choose to sell, you decide what you sell and how you do it.
+Whether it’s YouTube updating its monetization policies or TikTok discontinuing its Creator Fund, it doesn’t take much for your income as a creator to be impacted by factors completely beyond your control.
+Selling digital products gives you that control back.
+No matter what kind of digital download you choose to sell, you decide what you sell and how you do it.

 You’re giving your audience more value